Abhishri05/Wood-Luck/README.md

 <br>
 Wood-Luck is an Application developed on Unity, All these files are the source code of it which can be opned in Unity Software.
 <br>
-<p> Wood-Luck uses <b>Augmented Reality (AR)</b> to Virutally place Furnitures in the empty area of your Residence, firm etc, through the usage of Camera and Scanning it detects empty space.</p>
+Wood-Luck uses <b>Augmented Reality (AR)</b> to Virutally place Furnitures in your Residence, firm, company etc, through the usage of Camera and Scanning it detects area suitable to place the particular selected furniture.